stayberri/Kumiko/README.md

 as it is your choice to self host.
 However, here are some basic steps.

 ```
-1.- Go to your developer page and create an application.
+1.- Go to your developer page and create an application and make it a bot user.
           -> After that, grab the token and fill in the `config.json` file with it.
 2.- Fill in config files.
 3.- Set up a MySQL database with the table `profiles` and look at the following link for the rows.